vimaltiwari2612/Android-Assistant-ChatBot/README.md

 # how to run

-1. for compilation :  javac -cp freetts-1.2.2.jar;. *.java
+1. download the zip from git.
-2. for running :  java -cp freetts-1.2.2.jar;.
-ChatBot
+2. click on chat.bat

 ![screenshot](https://github.com/vimaltiwari2612/ChatBot/blob/master/Capture.PNG)